-The modal split of the domestic traffic of inhabitants shows very similar results, the share of pedestrians being slightly higher -31%-, and the number of individual traffic lower -with 24%.
+According to the SrV 20186, the system of representative traffic traffic of inhabitants shows very similar results, the share of pedestrians being slightly higher -31%-, and the number of individual traffic lower -with 24%.
 The percentages of residents using public transport and biking remain the same in both diagrams.